forwinder15/green-rosemary/src/pages/connect.md

     title: Get Connected
     weight: 2
 template: page
 ---

-#### **Our church’s mission is to connect people to Jesus.** Being a part of a faith community provides a wonderful opportunity for this to happen.
+#### **Our church’s mission is to connect people to Jesus.** Being a part of a faith community provides a wonderful opportunity for this to happen

-#### In our groups we learn God’s Word, care for each other, praise God for who He is and what He’s done, and pray to God for His help and guidance.
+#### In our groups we learn God’s Word, care for each other, praise God for who He is and what He’s done, and pray to God for His help and guidance

-#### It’s our hope, that through the meaningful relationships formed in our groups, everyone can grow in their faith.
+#### It’s our hope, that through the meaningful relationships formed in our groups, everyone can grow in their faith

-#### The Best way to connect with a group is to join one of our Sunday School classes during the 9:15 AM hour on Sunday Mornings.
+#### The Best way to connect with a group is to join one of our Sunday School classes during the 9:15 AM hour on Sunday Mornings

 ## **Sunday Bible Study Groups**

 **The Lighthouse group:** Meeting in E3 **Contact Danny Sprague for more info:** 352-221-4847